amarkpark/traversy-nextjs/README.md

 ### *ToDo:* (my own additions)

+### Completed resolved or deprioritized *ToDo's*

-- Update PropertyDetails to loop through amenities to create list items to DRY the code
+- ~~Update PropertyDetails to loop through amenities to create list items to DRY the code~~ Completed as part of Lesson 26

 Everything else is canned create-next-app content.